Angela Vithoulkas: Election result

-Light Rail Campaigning
+Light rail campaigning

-Vithoulkas has been at the forefront of campaigns to compensate businesses impeded by Light Rail constructions in the Sydney CBD.
+Vithoulkas has been at the forefront of campaigns to compensate businesses impeded by construction of the CBD and South East Light Rail in the Sydney CBD.
 Vithoulkas' own business, VIVO Café, has been hindered by the constructions on George St.

-In early August 2017, Vithoulkas hosted a business resident action meeting for those effected by the Light Rail.
+In early August 2017, Vithoulkas hosted a business resident action meeting for those affected by the light rail.
 The meeting was supported and addressed by veteran broadcaster Alan Jones, who has also been critical of the constructions.
 Over 100 business owners and residents attended the meeting and it received considerable media attention.

-In late August 2017, after 2 years of campaigning, the NSW State Government announced it would award rent relief to businesses that were negatively effected by Light Rail construction.
+In late August 2017, after 2 years of campaigning, the NSW State Government announced it would award rent relief to businesses that were negatively affected by Light Rail construction.
 Vithoulkas was critical of the time taken for the Government to act on the issue, saying it was "too little too late" for many businesses.

-The Small Business Party
+Small business party (2017-2021)

 In October 2017, Vithoulkas announced plans to challenge for a seat in State Parliament after establishing the Small Business Matters party.

 The party was formed after the success of her Light Rail campaigning, with Vithoulkas saying: "The light rail (experience) inspired me.
 I could see that getting through to State Government after the fact is the hardest job of all," and that it was time to "take it up a notch in the upper house and keep the bastards honest".

 Small Business Matters surpassed 1000 members on 6 November 2017, making it eligible to qualify and register as a political party.
 An official application for the party was submitted to the NSW Electoral Commission.

 Wentworth by-election

-Vithoulkas was running as an Independent candidate in the federal Wentworth by-election.
+Vithoulkas ran as an Independent candidate in the federal Wentworth by-election.